Sludge-Cat-Games/adventum-rules/Core Ruleset/Moment to Moment.md

 ## Wait, I Don't Need to Roll Intiative?

-Moment to moment is simple but it works better when everyone is on the same page.
-When moment to moment action begins, every adventurer has the opportunity to take an action that requires 1 roll.
-Once that action is completed, the rolling player has had their moment.
-Everyone needs to have their moment once before the AL lets the environment have their moment.
-If this is a horde, multiple characters or a boss, they always have the opportunity to act independently.
+Just like in regular play, there isn't a set order that players are meant to roll.
+However, to guarantee that every player has time to act, everyone is guaranteed a moment and they can't have another until everyone has had 1.

-Failed or SNAG rolls that trigger environment or enemy actions don't count towards the environment's moment.
+## It's YOUR Moment.
+Use it wisely

-Once every adventurer and the environment have had their moment, then an adventurer can have their moment again.
+Each player gets a moment for every character in their control.
+A moment allows a character to take an action that requires a roll.
+If you have multiple moments, you can choose which characters you use them for.
+XP accrued by **FAILURE** can't be shared between characters.

-If you want to coordinate actions, feel free to go in any order you like.
+## Out of the Spotlight

-If a player is controlling multiple characters, they can only use one of the characters for their moment.
-(Unless they have an action that gives one of their characters two moments.)
+After every player has their moment, the AL will then give a moment to the an NPC (or NPC's) and then the environment.
+It is definitely possible for non player characters and entities to "act" before this, but only as the result of a player's roll.
+When all players have had their moment, the environment or NPC's act as appropriate and then all players get another moment to play.